Pakistan may be out of FATF 'Grey List' next month due to active support of China

 There is a strong possibility of Islamabad getting enough support to exit the 'Grey List'," an Indian official privy to the development said.

-In recent meetings of FATF, Pakistan has got support of Malaysia and Turkey besides China.
+In recent meetings of FATF, Pakistan has got the support of Malaysia and Turkey besides China.
 If Pakistan could convince a few Western nations with their report of taking action against terrorists, the country will be out of FATF 'Grey List', which will be a cause of worry for India, the official said.

 If Pakistan comes out of the FATF 'Grey List', it will be easy for the country to get financial aid from the IMF, World Bank, ADB and the European Union, helping improve its precarious financial situation.